jenkinsci/dark-theme-plugin/README.md

 ### Installing via Jenkins update center

-To install this theme search for 'Dark theme' in your Jenkins update center.
+Search for 'Dark theme' in your Jenkins update center and install it.

-Then go to the "Configure System" page, search for 'Built-in Themes' and select 'Dark (Respect OS/Browser system setting)'
+Then go to "Manage Jenkins" and click "Appearance", search for 'Themes' and select 'Dark (System)'

 or with the [configuration-as-code](https://github.com/jenkinsci/configuration-as-code-plugin) plugin: